asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 ## Plot Pretty Maps

-In an effort to not write the same ggplot calls three times, I just put them all in one function.
+To not write the same ggplot calls three times, I just put them all in one function.

 ```r